janhartmann/ScaffoldR/README.md

 });
 ```

 In the registration above we tell ScaffoldR to pick up the implementations in the defined assemblies.
 Also note the required custom lifestyle configuration.
-We also tell Fluent Validation to use Simple Injector for finding the validation classes, using the `SimpleInjectorValidatorFactory`.
-The example is for a .NET MVC application.
+Next, making Fluent Validation use Simple Injector for finding the validation classes, using the `SimpleInjectorValidatorFactory`.

 ### Examples